Solving congruence equations using Bernstein forms: Introduction

-The dependence of this theorem to the algorithm is as follows.
+This theorem is related to the resolution of integer polynomial programming as follows.
 The subdivision process tests if a given region may have solutions or definitely not.
-If it may, then the region is divided and the process starts again.
-Else, it is rejected.
-At the end, the process gets candidates of the form $\prod_{i=1}^n[z_i,z_i+1]$ and it test if $(z_1,\ldots,z_n)$ is a solution of the system.
-Both stages of the algorithm depend on the previous theorem.
+If it may, then the region is divided and the process starts again, otherwise it is rejected.
+At the end, the process produces candidates of the form $\prod_{i=1}^n[z_i,z_i+1]$ and test if $(z_1,\ldots,z_n)$ is a solution of the system.
+Both stages of this algorithm depend on the previous theorem.